ivanopassari/java-example-application/README.md

 ## Connect to a Database
 You can connect a mysql database activating the spring profile `db`.
-The environment variabile activate this profile is `ACTIVE_PROFILES=db`.
+The environment variable activate this profile is `ACTIVE_PROFILES=db`.
-In the default behaiviour no database is conected.
+In the default behaviour no database is conected.
 You can also set other environment variabiles:

 DB_URL default value `localhost:3306`